maxgala/aspire-scholarship-22/Malik_Aleema/README.md

 - Add a 'Hobbies' section to SE and AP to better the matching algorithm
 - Increase speed of algorithm by optimzing parts of the algorithm that have a time complexity of O(N^2)

 STEPS TO RUN
-1) In the src folder run setup.py
+1) In the "/src" folder run setup.py
 $  python .\setup.py
 The setup installs the following packages: pip install tabulate pip install pytest
-2) In the data folder you can view the mock AP's and SE's on the platform in aspiring_professional_data.json and senior_executive_data.json respectively
+2) In the "/data" folder you can view the mock AP's and SE's on the platform in aspiring_professional_data.json and senior_executive_data.json respectively
 3) In the src folder run main.py
 $ python .\main.py